 Planning Committee Meetings

-An application that I am interested in (or that I have submitted) is going to committee.
-Why is that?
+Why is an application that I am interested in (or that I have submitted) going to committee?

-Council Ward Member’s also have the power to request that any application is brought before the committee.
-This request needs to be received before the end of the public notice period.
+Council member’s also have the power to ask that any application be brought before the committee.

 Are there different types of committee?